roadsidemultimedia/Docs/configure/global-settings.md

 ### Base Font Size ###

-The Base font size setting allows you to select the size of your text from `10px` to `30px`.
+The Base font size setting allows you to select the size of your text from `10px-30px`.
 This size is a reference that will be scaled for text used throughout the site.

 ### Font Weight ####